New York State Bluebird Society

 The Eastern Bluebird

 Eastern Bluebird Sialia sialis, length 7″, chestnut throat, sides of neck, breast, sides and flank; contrasting white belly, white undertail coverts.
 Male is uniformly deep blue above; female grayer.
 Call note is a musical, rising chur-lee, extended in song to chur chur-lee chur-lee.
 Range: Found in open woodlands, farmlands, and orchards.
 Nests in holes in trees and posts, also in competition with starling and House Sparrow for nesting sites.
 The provision of specially designed boxes by concerned conservationists has resulted in a promising comeback.
 National Geographic Field Guide to the Birds of North America, Fifth Edition

 (Photo by Larry Zeleny)

-Congratulations, Jenny Hendershot, on having your photo chosen for February’s Photo of the Month!
+Congratulations, Denise Hackert-Stoner, on having your photo chosen for April’s Photo of the Month!

 Kitty Rusch, Photo of the Month Judge

 Would you like to see your photo featured here?
 Visit our Photo of the Month submission form to upload your photo, and we’ll pick a photo to feature each month!
 See our ‘fledgling’ Photo of the Month archive, at the top of our Photos page, along with a huge collection of beautiful contributor photos.